a gz media company

 How did Ensoul Records start?

 The label started off in 2017.
 At the time, I worked jobs in other fields before I got into the music industry.
 The partner I started the record label with, Fabien Rousseau, did as well.
-We were kind of discouraged at our jobs at the time, and had a change of heart, and we wanted to move on.
-I was a consultant in supply chain management and IT for seven years, and he was in the finance industry.
+We were kind of discouraged in our jobs at the time, had a change of heart, and wanted to move on.
+I was a consultant in supply chain management and IT for 7 years, and he worked in finance.
 My passion was always music.
-I was classically trained on the piano when I was a kid, and my dad was a guitarist, so my connections to people usually came through music.
-I would be the one who would attend four or five shows a week, just to feel all these emotions that I didn't feel anywhere else without music.
-One day, it spoke to me that I should take this leap of faith and find a way to work with musicians and artists.
-The idea of Ensoul Records was meant to be a labour of love above anything else.
+I was classically trained on the piano as a kid, and my dad was a guitarist, so my connections with people usually came through music.

 Fabien Rousseau, Dominique Fils-Aimé and, Kevin Annocque